yen936/kainotes_public/README.md

 # Kainotes
-> Daily bible verse app.
-Collection of verse used in the Our Identity, and Maturity in Christ courses.
-Kainotes' purpose is to spur thoughts of God's word.
+> Daily bible verse iOS app built in Swift with a Flask backend utilizing Mongo DB

-> An iOS app built in Swift with a Flask backend utilizing Mongo DB Romans 6:4 Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness [kainotes] of life.
+Romans 6:4 Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness [kainotes] of life.

 Kainotes is a greek word that is translated "newness" in the new testament.